kkowalRepository/kkowal_portfolio/Automated Testing/SWAPI REST API test Java/SwapiRestApiJava.md

 ![](https://github.com/kkowalRepository/kkowal_portfolio/blob/master/Automated%20Testing/SWAPI%20REST%20API%20test%20Java/images/lukeFailTest.png)

+No, it didn't, assertion's expected value was `170` but the actual was `172`.
 And for last let's check if Darth Vader is in the database:
 ```
 @Test
     public void darkCharacter() {